uhs-robert/oasis.nvim/README.md

 **All themes are fully AAA WCAG compliant**.
 Light themes use warm beige-to-peachy tones to minimize blue light exposure and support eye health during extended coding sessions.

 > [!NOTE]
 > **✨ NEW in v3.0: Themed Syntax is Now Default** - Each variant now uses its signature color for statements and keywords (blue in lagoon, teal in mirage, orange in canyon, etc.) creating more distinct visual personalities.
 Prefer classic yellow syntax?
-[See how to opt-out ↓](#toggle-themed-syntax)
+[See how to opt-out under API Commands ↓](#-usage)

 <table>
   <tr>